zahidaliayub/alqo/README.md

 • Maturity: 111 Confirmations
 • Prefix: ALQO adresses start with the capital letter "A"

-*the premine is going to be burned 01.November 2018
+*the premine is going to be burned at the 1st November 2018

 # PoW Reward Distribution